 Bereavement counselling for grief

 Grief support services provide counselling, support and education to bereaved individuals, children and families.
-The opportunity to talk things over with other a trained counsellor can help you make sense of your feelings.
+The opportunity to talk things over with other a professional counsellor may help you make sense of your feelings.

-Counsellors can offer you encouragement, support and advice through the grieving process.
+Counsellors can offer you encouragement and support and through the grieving process.
 They will not tell you what to do or how you should be feeling, but they may put forward ideas and strategies to help you cope.

 Support can help you cope with grief